 Eternal grief in City of God: socio-environmental inequalities connecting the flood disasters of 1966 and 1996 in Rio de Janeiro by C.M.
-FreitasSite Description:The site I chose to study is the city of Rio de Janeiro, Brazil.
-I’m analyzing the history of two moments:...
+FreitasSite Description:This report focuses on the city of Rio de Janeiro, Brazil.
+It presents the history of two impactful...

 Igniting the SPARK: Portuguese Ironbound and the struggle for Environmental Justice in Newark 1960s-1990s